grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-installation.md

 <h3>Step 4.
 Copying assets folder</h3>

 As Grocery CRUD is a CRUD Generator that also has CSS and JavaScript files we need to make sure that we also have the public assets including in our public folder.

-If you are using Laravel 9 you are lucky enough as this can be done with 1 line of code.

-<pre><code class="language-sh">php artisan vendor:publish --provider="GroceryCrud\LaravelAssetsServiceProvider"</code></pre>

-You will need also to copy the assets and add it to your public folder for all the JavaScript,CSS, fonts... e.t.c.

 In order to install all your assets to your project.
-You need to <strong>manually copy </strong> the folder public to your public structured project.
+You need to <strong>manually copy</strong> the content of the folder `public` to your public structured project.

-To have a more specific example.
-So let's say that you are using laravel and the structure looks like this:
+Let's have an example!
+Let's say that you project structure looks like this:

 <pre>├── app
-│   ├── Commands
-│   ├── Console
-│   ├── Events
-│   ├── Exceptions
-│   ├── Handlers
-│   ├── Http
-│   ├── Providers
-│   └── Services
 ├── bootstrap
-├── config
-├── database
-│   ├── migrations
-│   └── seeds
 ├── public
 │   ├── css
 │   └── fonts
-├── resources
-│   ├── assets
-│   ├── lang
-│   └── views
-├── storage
-│   ├── app
-│   ├── framework
-│   └── logs
+...
 ├── tests
 └── vendor
 </pre>

-In that case the best place to have your public folder of groceryCRUD enterprise is at pubic-&gt;grocery-crud folder.
-So you will need to copy the folder from : <code>vendor/grocerycrud/enterprise/public/grocery-crud/</code> to the public folder of laravel
+In that case the best place to have your public folder of groceryCRUD enterprise is at `pubic/vendor/grocery-crud` folder.
+So you will need to copy the folders from : <code>vendor/grocery-crud/enterprise/public</code>
-So after the copy your folder structure will look like this (in bold you can find the changed ones)
+to the public folder of your project.
+So after the copy of the folders, your new structure will look like this:

 <pre>├── app
-│   ├── Commands
-│   ├── Console
-│   ├── Events
-│   ├── Exceptions
-│   ├── Handlers
-│   ├── Http
-│   ├── Providers
-│   └── Services
 ├── bootstrap
-├── config
-├── database
-│   ├── migrations
-│   └── seeds
 ├── public
 │   ├── css
 │   ├── fonts
-<strong>|   └── grocery-crud
-|   |   ├── css
-|   |   ├── fonts
-|   |   ├── images
-|   |   └── js</strong>
-├── resources
-│   ├── assets
-│   ├── lang
+│   └── vendor
-│   └── views
+│       └── grocery-crud
-├── storage
+│           ├── css
-│   ├── app
+│           ├── icons
-│   ├── framework
+│           ├── js
-│   └── logs
+│           └── static
+...
 ├── tests
 └── vendor
 </pre>